-The bank was accused of extending more than 200m yen ($2.06m, £1.3m, €1.5m) in loans via a partially bank-owned finance firm called Orient Corp to organised crime members.
+The bank was accused of extending more than 200m yen ($2.06m, £1.3m, €1.5m) in loans via a partially bank-owned finance firm called Orient Corp, to organised crime members.

-Subsequently, Japan's Financial Services Agency (FSA) ordered the bank to improve its business practices.
+Following the revelations, Japan's Financial Services Agency (FSA) ordered the bank to improve its business practices.
 The banking regulator said it was a grave mistake that Mizuho did not take action even after it came to know about illegal loans in 2010 and asked the bank to submit an updated report on its failure.

-The bank is required to submit a report to the FSA by 28 October detailing how it plans to improve operations.
+Mizuho is required to submit a report to the FSA by 28 October detailing how it plans to improve operations.

 To contact the editor, e-mail: